Test-Driven Development for Code Generation: IMPACT OF TDD IN CODE GENERATION

+\item \textbf{Performance bottlenecks and inefficiencies} were encountered, particularly with large inputs and complex logic, leading to timeouts and overly complex solutions (e.g., MBPP/765, HumanEval/63). \end{itemize}

-\emph{\textbf{(\RqFour{}.)} \RqFourText{}} \\ An interesting question in our study is whether the generated solutions are tailored merely to pass the provided tests or if they are robust enough to succeed against unseen tests as well.
+An interesting question in our study is whether the generated solutions are tailored merely to pass the provided tests or if they are robust enough to succeed against unseen tests as well.
 This question becomes particularly pertinent when considering the potential for omitted requirements in the supplied test cases.
-While Test-Driven Development (TDD) advocates for the use of tests as the primary specifications, the risk of overlooking certain criteria due to suboptimal test quality cannot be ignored.
-In the context of competitive programming, an effective method to gauge this is through the application of Private Tests.
-These tests, not disclosed beforehand, are employed by grading systems on platforms such as CodeChef to ascertain solution correctness.
+While TDD advocates for the use of tests as the primary specifications, the risk of overlooking certain criteria due to suboptimal test quality cannot be ignored.

-For the CodeChef dataset we constructed, which includes 1,100 problems, we leveraged the private tests used by its grading systems private tests that are not publicly visible.
-For the MBPP and HumanEval datasets, we employed their EvalPlus \cite{liu2023your} enriched variants with 35x and 80x more tests respectively offering a rigorous assessment platform.
+For the MBPP and HumanEval datasets, we employed their EvalPlus \cite{liu2024your} enriched variants with 35x and 80x more tests, respectively, offering a rigorous assessment platform.
 EvalPlus seeds its test generator with high-quality inputs and extends them through type-aware mutation to establish a robust framework for evaluating the true correctness of LLM-synthesized code.

-Our extended evaluation of the generated code utilizing private tests, summarized in Table \ref{tab:private_tests_impact_across_benchmarks}, indicates that including public tests, still results in improved performance across benchmarks.
-Even though there is a reduction in number of problems solved corresponding to each category once verified, the addition of public tests yielded a performance increase of 12.78\% for MBPP, 9.15\% for HumanEval, and 3.09\% for CodeChef compared to no public tests.
-Further application of remediation loops led to additional improvements: 5.26\% for MBPP, 5.49\% for HumanEval, and 4.18\% for CodeChef.
-This demonstrates that even without the LLM having access to private test suites or the comprehensive test suites provided by EvalPlus, the inclusion of some form of testing aids in enhancing the correctness of the generated solutions over not using tests.
+Our extended evaluation of the generated code utilizing private tests, summarized in the first two columns of Table \ref{tab:private_tests_impact_across_benchmarks}, indicates that including public tests still results in improved performance across benchmarks.
+Even though there is a reduction in the number of problems solved corresponding to each category once verified, the addition of public tests yielded a performance increase of 12.78\% for MBPP and 9.15\% for HumanEval.
+Further application of remediation loops led to additional improvements: 5.26\% for MBPP and 5.49\% for HumanEval.
+This demonstrates that even without the LLM having access to the comprehensive test suites provided by EvalPlus, including some tests, it aids in enhancing the correctness of the generated solutions over not using tests.

 The occurrence of failures in some solutions when subjected to private tests highlights a crucial point: the more exhaustive the test suites are, the better the results tend to be.
 Our findings reveal that solutions developed with test information fare well against private tests, underscoring the benefits of integrating tests in the code generation process to bolster robustness.
 This effectiveness points to a nuanced balance: while incorporating tests, even partially comprehensive ones, bolsters solution robustness, the ultimate success hinges on the quality of these tests.
 Having a wide variety of tests ensures solutions are not just tailored to meet the explicit criteria in the problem statement but are also able to capture implicit requirements.